WebAssembly/component-model/design/mvp/Concurrency.md

 * If there are multiple waitables with a pending event in a waitable set that is being waited on or polled, there is a nondeterministic choice of which waitable's event is delivered first.
-* If multiple tasks wait on or poll the same waitable set at the same time, the distribution of events to tasks is nondeterministic.
+* If multiple threads wait on or poll the same waitable set at the same time, the distribution of events to threads is nondeterministic.
-* If multiple tasks that previously blocked are unblocked at the same time, the sequential order in which they are executed is nondeterministic.
-* Whenever a task yields or waits on (or polls) a waitable set with an already pending event, whether the task "blocks" and transfers execution to its async caller is nondeterministic.
+* Whenever a thread yields or waits on (or polls) a waitable set with an already pending event, whether the thread suspends and transfers execution to an async caller is nondeterministic.
+* If multiple threads that previously suspended can be resumed at the same time, the order in which they are resumed is nondeterministic.
-* If multiple tasks are waiting on [backpressure](#backpressure), and the backpressure is disabled, the order in which these pending tasks (and new tasks started while there are still pending tasks) start is nondeterministic.
+* If multiple tasks are blocked by backpressure and the backpressure is disabled, the order in which these pending tasks start, along with how they interleave with new tasks, is nondeterministic.
+* If a task containing multiple threads is cancelled, the choice of which thread receives the request for cancellation is nondeterministic.

 Despite the above, the following scenarios do behave deterministically:
-* If a component `a` asynchronously calls the export of another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` returns or blocks.
+* If a component `a` asynchronously calls the export of another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` returns or suspends.
-* If a component `a` asynchronously cancels a subtask in another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` resolves or blocks.
+* If a component `a` asynchronously cancels a subtask in another component `b`, control flow deterministically transfers to `b` and then back to `a` when `b` resolves or suspends.
 * If a component `a` asynchronously cancels a subtask in another component `b` that was blocked before starting due to backpressure, cancellation completes deterministically and immediately.